MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/training-change-management.md

 ## Viva Learning

-Viva Learning is a centralized learning hub in Microsoft Teams where your team can discover, share, recommend, and learn from content libraries provided by both your organization and partners.
+Viva Learning is a centralized learning hub in Microsoft Teams where your users can discover, share, recommend, and learn from content libraries provided by both your organization and others.
 Viva Learning makes it easy to create learning resources for your users about how to use OneDrive and SharePoint in your organization.

 For more information about Viva Learning, see [Overview of Microsoft Viva Learning](/viva/learning/overview-viva-learning) and [Viva Learning Overview](https://support.microsoft.com/office/01bfed12-c327-41e0-a68f-7fa527dcc98a).